johanmazoyer/Asterix/source/run_asterix.rst

                                 - "Clear" for no pupil at all (clear plane)
                                 - "RoundPup" for a round pupil of radius diam_pup_in_m
+                                - "RomanPup" for HLC Roman Pupil on THD
-                                - "RomanPup" for HLC Roman Pupil on THD or you can use this parameter to put an existing full path .fits name that will be used to define the pupil (e.g. filename_instr_pup = "/myfullpath/roman_pup_500pix_center4pixels.fits").
+                                - "RomanPupTHD2" for HLC Roman Pupil on THD (rotated by -0.9 degrees))

+    or you can use this parameter to put an existing full path .fits name that will be used to define the pupil (e.g. filename_instr_pup = "/myfullpath/roman_pup_500pix_center4pixels.fits").
 The pupil in the .fits file are assumed to be at the dimesion of the pupil (no overpadding) and will automatically be rescaled at prad.

     - entrance_pup_rotation : if the pupil is not clear or round, you can rotate the pupil using this parameter.
 Angle in degrees in counter-clockwise direction.
 The rotated pupil will be used for matrix and correction.
 This will save the rotated pupil in the Model_local/ directory.